GD Project · Environmental Well-being

 Green spaces directly reduce stress hormones

-Studies consistently show a 20–21% reduction in cortisol (the primary stress hormone) after just 20–30 minutes in a park or green environment.
-This effect is measurable regardless of physical activity — simply being present in nature counts.
+Studies consistently show a 20–21% reduction in cortisol after just 20–30 minutes in a park.
+Simply being present in nature counts.

 Source: WHO Urban Green Spaces & Health, 2016; University of Michigan Study, 2019